alanszlosek/voxeling/INSTALL.md

 ## Configure data storage

-Now decide whether you want to store world state in files, mysql or in mongodb.
+Now decide whether you want to store world state in Sqlite3, MongoDB, MySQL, or files.
 Visit the appopriate sub-section below.

 ### Option 1: Store world state in files